 - You don't take medicine as your doctor directs, such as not taking enough medicine or skipping doses.

-Below are some of the warning signs of alcohol or drug use problems in older adults.
+Below are some of the warning signs of substance use disorder in older adults.
 Signs can include changes in your behaviour as well as changes in your mental abilities.

 If you notice any of these signs in yourself or someone you care about, talk to your doctor.
 Tell your doctor about the drinking or medicine use, including over-the-counter medicines, herbs, and dietary supplements.
 Tell your doctor about any alcohol or drug use in the past.